 It may be that the HP 4395A can measure higher values of Q, but that remains to be seen.
 It has a big advantage over the above instruments because it can make a sweep frequency measurement instead of a single frequency measurement like the above meters.

 A Q-meter typically has an test signal source that's adjustable in frequency over a wide range using a band switch plus a tuning dial and to a small extent power output in order to set a reference level.
 The inductor to be tested is brought to resonance using a variable capacitor that's part of the Q-meter.
-It's possible to add additional capacitance in parallel with the Q-meters internal capacitance to test a lower frequencies.
+It's possible to add additional capacitance in parallel with the Q-meters internal capacitance to test at lower frequencies.

 If the coil under test is fed with a constant RF current the the voltage measured across the coil at resonance can be displayed as Q.

-The coil tuning capacitor can be calibrated both in it's own capacitance inductance if the test frequency is one of a few special frequencies.
+The coil tuning capacitor can be calibrated both in it's own capacitance and inductance if the test frequency is one of a few special frequencies.

 The following list of what's measured by a Q-meter is pretty much in order of how often they are measured.
 Note that (3.) distributed capacity is very important since it determines the self resonant frequency of the coil.
 In order for a coil to operate at high Q it needs to have a load capacitance that's large compared to it's distributed capacity.
 A coil operating at self resonance has a Q of 1.